FOOLING THE “PATRIOTS”

 *

-98. William Joseph Pepe, 31, reportedly another member of the Proud Boys, and Dominic Pezzola (#135 on our list) have been charged with conspiracy, civil disorder and unlawfully entering restricted buildings or grounds.
+98. William Joseph Pepe, 31, another member of the Proud Boys, and Dominic Pezzola (#135 on our list), was charged with conspiracy, civil disorder and unlawfully entering restricted buildings or grounds.

 UPDATE (January 2023): I try to get my facts straight.
 So, I had Pepe as “reportedly” a Proud Boy, originally.